-Due to that the data source isn't running tests and displaying complex outputs, their is little need for an expensive LCD display and instead LED's will be lit to display minimal information as to the health of the bus.
-LED's are present for On, Overvoltage/Fuse_En, and Open/Short line conditions.
+When the Data Source isn't running tests and displaying complex outputs, their is little need for an expensive LCD display.
+Instead LED's will be lit to display minimal information as to the health of the bus.
+LED's are currently present for "ON", "FUSE\A", and "FUSE\B" trips.
+LED's may also be added to detect shorts should they be deemed useful.